DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Fibroepithelioma of Pinkus is diagnosed mainly in fair-skinned women and is most frequently located in the lumbosacral region, although it may occur anywhere on the skin [5,7].
-It typically develops between 40 and 60 years of age, although there have been paediatric case reports [8,9].
+Fibroepithelioma of Pinkus is diagnosed mainly in fair-skinned women and it is most frequently located in the lumbosacral region, although it may occur anywhere on the skin [5,7].
+It typically develops between 40 and 60 years of age, although there have been paediatric case reports of its occurrence [8,9].

-A previous study with mice has shown that mutations in the patched (PTCH) transmembrane regulator gene in the Hedgehog signalling pathway may be involved in the development of fibroepithelioma of Pinkus .
-Further studies are required to determine its role in humans.
-In addition, there have been reports of fibroepithelioma of Pinkus arising in skin sites post-radiation therapy, although a direct relationship is yet to be defined .
+A previous study with mice has shown that mutations in the PTCH transmembrane regulator gene in the Hedgehog signalling pathway may be involved in the development of fibroepithelioma of Pinkus .
+Further studies are required to determine PTCH mutations also play a role in its development in humans.
+In addition, there have been reports of fibroepithelioma of Pinkus arising in skin sites after radiation therapy, although a direct relationship is yet to be defined .

 Fibroepithelioma of Pinkus typically presents as a single, erythematous or flesh-coloured, dome-shaped papule or plaque.
 Large pedunculated, ulcerated, cystic, and pleomorphic variants with different pigmentation combinations have also been reported [5,7].

-Unlike BCC, there have been no reports of spontaneous bleeding in fibroepithelioma of Pinkus.
+Unlike in BCC, there have been no reports of spontaneous bleeding in fibroepithelioma of Pinkus.

 Fibroepithelioma of Pinkus is not known to result in further complications or malignancy.
 It has rarely been associated with other malignancies, such as breast carcinoma, mammary Paget disease, and gastrointestinal tumours [12–14].

-Whilst clinical examination is unlikely to lead to a diagnosis of fibroepithelioma of Pinkus, due to its similarity to benign lesions, dermoscopy can be helpful in diagnosis .
-The dermoscopic patterns of fibroepithelioma of Pinkus can be summarised as follows [3,6].
+While a clinical examination is unlikely to lead to a diagnosis of fibroepithelioma of Pinkus, due to its similarity to benign lesions, dermoscopy can be helpful in diagnosis .
+The following dermoscopic patterns are seen in fibroepithelioma of Pinkus [3,6,15]:

-The gold standard diagnostic test for fibroepithelioma of Pinkus is a skin biopsy for histopathologic examination.
-Fibroepithelioma of Pinkus is characterised by anastomosing, branching strands of basaloid cells embedded by a loose, richly vascularised fibrous stroma extending from the epidermis down into the dermis [3,16].
+The gold standard diagnostic test for fibroepithelioma of Pinkus is a skin biopsy taken for histopathological examination.
+Fibroepithelioma of Pinkus is characterised by interconnected, branching strands of basaloid cells embedded by a loose, richly vascularised fibrous stroma, extending from the epidermis down into the dermis [3,16].